vshymanskyy/TinyGSM/README.md

 ## Troubleshooting

 Sometimes (especially if you played with AT comands), your module configuration may become invalid.
-In this case, there may be different problems:
+This may result in problems such as:

  * Can't connect to the GPRS network
  * Can't connect to the server